pydata/xarray/doc/data-structures.rst

 There is also the :py:meth:`~xarray.Dataset.pipe` method that allows you to use a method call with an external function (e.g., ``ds.pipe(func)``) instead of simply calling it (e.g., ``func(ds)``).
-This allows you to write pipelines for transforming you data (using "method chaining") instead of writing hard to follow nested function calls:
+This allows you to write pipelines for transforming your data (using "method chaining") instead of writing hard to follow nested function calls:

 .. ipython:: python